dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

 The Weight Paint Options modify the overall brush behavior:

-:guilabel:`All faces`
-   If this is turned off, you will only paint vertices which belong to a face on which the cursor is located.
-This is useful if you have a complicated mesh and you might paint on visually near faces that are actually quite distant in the mesh.
-:guilabel:`Normals`
+Normals
    The vertex normal (helps) determine the extent of painting.
 This causes an effect as if painting with light.
-:guilabel:`Spray`
+Spray
-   The :guilabel:`Spray` option accumulates weights on every mouse move.
+   This option accumulates weights on every mouse move.
-:guilabel:`Restrict`
+Restrict
-   The :guilabel:`Restrict` option limits the influence of painting to vertices belonging (even with weight 0) to the selected vertex group.
+   This option limits the influence of painting to vertices belonging (even with weight 0) to the selected vertex group.
-:guilabel:`X-mirror`
+X-mirror
    Use the X-mirror option for mirrored painting on groups that have symmetrical names, like with extension ``.R`` / ``.L``, or ``_R`` / ``_L``.
    If a group has no mirrored counterpart, it will paint symmetrically on the active group itself.
    You can read more about the naming convention in :doc:`Editing Armatures: Naming conventions </rigging/armatures/editing/properties>`.
    The convention for armatures/bones apply here as well.
-:guilabel:`Topology Mirror`
+Topology Mirror
    Use topology-based mirroring, for when both side of a mesh have matching mirrored topology.
-:guilabel:`Input Samples`
+Input Samples
    not so sure
-:guilabel:`Show Zero Weights`
+Show Zero Weights
    - None
    - Active
    - All

 **Unified Settings:**
 The :guilabel:`Size`, :guilabel:`Strength` and :guilabel:`Weight` of the brush can be set to